Editorial note: an earlier version of this post first appeared on September 17, 2012. It was updated on October 9, 2020.

 For example, certain fillers need to be inserted at particular angles, and at particular spots on the face.
 Some won’t work as well as others for certain use-cases.
 Many require specialized training, or even optional training, which injectors may not make time for.
 Some fillers need to be stored a certain way, or mixed with other substances before use.
 Then, there is the idea of mixing fillers with wrinkle relaxers, like Botox®.
 There are special techniques for doing this properly.

 If you live in the Vancouver area are looking for a dermal injector, we’d love to be your provider of this service.
 We encourage you to book a consultation at our Surrey cosmetic clinic.
-Our highly experienced, lead doctor will be able to take a closer look, and make recommendations for a procedure that can give you optimal results.
+Our highly experienced, lead doctor or nurse will be able to take a closer look, and make recommendations for a procedure that can give you optimal results.

 Be it for facial thinning, face contouring and sculpting, plumping the lips, smoothing nose bumps, reducing the appearance of wrinkles, brightening facial expressions or otherwise, our dermal filler services have been the answer for many of our existing, happy patients.
 They may just be what you’re looking for, too!